xan-source/Hydraulic/README.md

 # Hydraulic
 This is the current state of the Hydraulic model.
-- pseudo holds the initial pseudocode.
-This can be ignored and is for my reference.
-- main.py is where the main calculation takes place.
-It calls calculations.py,
+- RUN1.ipynb is the notebook where the model is hosted.
+The steps taken are explained there.
-- calculations.py defines the formulas and classes used
+- calculations.py defines the formulas used
-- secondaryCalc.py holds formulas called in calculations.py
+- Classes.py defines the classes and miscellaneous formulas

+- FLORES Input holds the input files necessary for the model to run
+- PreviousVersions holds old versions of the model, used for my interest